kepra3/popgen_rad_shallow_agaricia/README.md

 ## raw files and de novo assembly

-Raw fastq files and initial vcf output from ipyrad are stored on[University of Queensland eSpace data repository.](https://doi.org/10.48610/62bc9a5) and fastq files are also uploaded to the NCBI SRA database BioProject PRJNA1120949.
+Raw fastq files and initial vcf output from ipyrad are stored on [University of Queensland eSpace data repository.](https://doi.org/10.48610/62bc9a5) and fastq files are also uploaded to the NCBI SRA database BioProject PRJNA1120949.

 *De novo* assembly of RAD contigs was conducted using ipyrad (v.09.67) and performed on HPCs provided by the University of Queensland and California Academy Sciences.